MerkulovDaniil/hse24/homework.md

     A stronger statement is: the maximum of a convex function over a closed bounded convex set is achieved at an extreme point, i.e., a point in the set that is not a convex combination of any other points in the set. (you do not have to prove it). *Hint:* Assume the statement is false, and use Jensen’s inequality.

-1. Show, that the two definitions of $\mu$-strongly convex functions are equivalent:
+1. [10 points] Show, that the two definitions of $\mu$-strongly convex functions are equivalent:
     1. $f(x)$ is $\mu$-strongly convex $\iff$ for any $x_1, x_2 \in S$ and $0 \le \lambda \le 1$ for some $\mu > 0$:

         $$